microsoft/flashcards-workshop/workshop.md

 - Connection: Create new connection
 - Connection name: FlashCards Azure Blob Storage
 - Data gateway: (none)
-- Authentication kind: Shared Access Signature (SAS)
+- Authentication kind: Shared Access Signature (SAS) - see steps below for how to create this

-Create a SAS token in your Azure Blob Storage account in the Portal in the Shared Access Signature view and check Service, Container, and Object under Allowed resource types.
+Create a SAS token in your Azure Blob Storage account in the Portal in the Shared Access Signature view and check `Service`, `Container`, and `Object` under **Allowed resource types**.
 The other default values can be left as is.

 ![Screenshot of the Azure Blob Storage Shared Access Signature view](assets/azure-blob-storage-sas.png)